Suguru-Tokuda/SwiftBasics/MyPlayground.playground/TRAININGMEMO.md

 1. Not running, unattached state
 2. Foreground
 3. Background
 4. Suspended: stops everything in the app.
+The app goes into inacive then suspended state.
 5. Terminated state

 ### AppDelegate life cycle